 What’s the ideal length for a breadcrumb trail?

 Shorter is better for usability.
-3-5 breadcrumbs is optimal.
-Anything longer than 7 starts to get cluttered.
+Three to five breadcrumbs are optimal.
+Anything longer than seven starts to get cluttered.
 Audit your current site’s trail lengths.

 Can breadcrumbs help with SEO?

 Yes, when appropriately implemented!
-Optimize anchor text, link to robust pages, keep trails short, and place above the fold.
-All best practices that improve SEO value.
+Optimize anchor text, link to robust pages, keep trails short, and place breadcrumbs at the top.

 Definitely not!
 Breadcrumbs are a supplemental aid, not a replacement for primary menus and nav bars.
 Use them alongside traditional navigation.